Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 ![edited](https://github.com/user-attachments/assets/d266b882-1fe1-4ad0-a4a5-5469bf141bd3)

 But better idea, build an opensource alternative like an opensense router out of an old dell optiplex with a Broadcom dual SFP card like a 57810s with modified drivers so it can do 2.5G.
 Get HSGQ stick and clone the info you retrieved using setmac show2 or from the web browser once logged in as superadmin.
 Works like a charm been doing it for about a year now.
 Who knows what else this GPON/spywear device is doing.

-Now AIS, when will we see 10G?
+Don't forget AIS probably has the same shady chinese devices running on the backend.
+I use a "whole house" VPN on my opensense box that tunnelse any device connected to it to a local datacenter VPS box that has a real ISP.
+It takes quite a bit of work and money to have a safe connection here in this part of the world.